 It’s a Brahman Cow!

-Recently arrived in Port Douglas, sculptor, illustrator and painter, Ross Bannister, has travelled widely and is delighted to have settled in this beautiful part of the world.
-Trained in the visual arts in Malaysia and Sydney, Australia, he has absorbed much from the philosophies of the Asian countries where he has lived and worked.
+Recently arrived in Port Douglas, sculptor, illustrator and painter, Ross Bannister, had travelled widely and was delighted to have settled in this beautiful part of the world.
+Trained in the visual arts in Malaysia and Sydney, Australia, he had absorbed much from the philosophies of the Asian countries where he had lived and worked.

 “It is the love of sand, sea and beach culture that has led me to

-explore my art in such an idyllic setting”, he tells me as we chat over
+explore my art in such an idyllic setting”, he told me as we chat over

-But the next time we meet there’s no time for chat as he begins the
+But the next time we meet there’s no time for chat as he began the

-hard work of shifting loads of wet sand to begin his first Port Douglas
+hard work of shifting loads of wet sand for his first Port Douglas

-beach sculpture, which turns out to be an erect and serene Buddha
+beach sculpture, which turned out to be an erect and serene Buddha

 figure, nestled under the coconut trees at the edge of the beach.
 The

-forces of nature eventually turn that ephemeral masterpiece into –
+forces of nature eventually turned that ephemeral masterpiece into –

 you've guessed it - a pile of sand!

-So we agree to meet the following Saturday when, along with interested locals and visitors to the small resort town, I get to meet Brahman Cow as she emerges from the weathered building blocks of millions of tiny grains of sand.
-There is a spiritual element to most of Ross’s artwork so it’s intriguing to wonder what being lies beneath that pile of sand, ready to emerge next time.
-Are you coming to have a look?
+So we agreed to meet the following Saturday when, along with interested locals and visitors to the small resort town, I got to meet Brahman Cow as she emerged from the weathered building blocks of millions of tiny grains of sand.
+There is a spiritual element to most of Ross’s artwork so it was intriguing to wonder what being may have lain beneath piles of sand, ready to emerge.

 Ross enjoys working with beach sand but he also creates large,